-Gum grafting involves carefully placing a small amount of new tissue in an area where little or no gum tissue currently exists.
+Gum Grafting involves carefully placing a small amount of new tissue in an area where little or no gum tissue currently exists.
 The tissue used in this procedure may come from a variety of sources and would be delicately sutured in place where needed.

-A successful graft can reduce or eliminate these problems and restore your confident smile once again.
+A successful Graft can reduce or eliminate these problems and restore your confident smile once again.

 Following a Gum Graft, it’s more important than ever to practice good oral hygiene habits: Your regimen should include proper brushing technique with fluoride toothpaste, daily flossing, a healthy diet and regular dental and periodontal checkups with our expert clinicians.
 Maintaining healthy gums is essential to keep up your overall oral health and preserving your smile.